GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

     ls
     ```

-Let's map one of our sample to the reference genome
+Let's map one of our sample to the reference genome:

 !!! terminal "script"